A General Framework for Bandit Problems Beyond Cumulative Objectives

 Of particular interest to this work are the empirical distributions of the reward sequence under policy $\policy$, and of arm $i$.
 We denote these respectively by,

 The decision maker possesses a function $\RHat : \DistSet \to \RR$, which measures the ``quality'' of a distribution.
 The resulting criterion is called \EDRMabbrv, and the decision maker aims to maximize $\EE{\RHatFunc{\FHatPi{T}}}$.
-In section \ref{sec:examples} we provide further examples (including the classic empirical mean), but for now, we continue to consider the $\CVAR$ (\cite{rockafellar2000optimization}) as our canonical example.
-This criterion measures the average reward below percentile level $\alpha \in \prn{0,1}$, and for distribution $F$ is given by
+(Throughout it is assumed implicitly that the class of distributions and performance functions is such that this expectation exists and is finite valued.)